hollyfgibbons/ANU-MAE-thesis-template/README.md

-# ANU Master of Philosophy (Applied Epidemiology) Thesis Template
+# ANU Master of Philosophy (Applied Epidemiology) (MAE) Thesis Template

-A LaTeX template for the Master of Philosophy (Applied Epidemiology) (MAE) degree at the Australian National University (ANU).
-The MAE thesis has an unusual structure — four independent field research projects, each with its own reference list — and this template handles that automatically.
+A LaTeX template for the Master of Philosophy (Applied Epidemiology) (MAE) program at the Australian National University (ANU).
+The MAE thesis has an unusual structure with four independent field research projects, each with its own reference list.
+This template handles that automatically.

 ---